sib-swiss/training-collection/CONTRIBUTING.md

 This documented is inspired by the [carpentries contributing file](https://github.com/carpentries/lesson-example/blob/main/CONTRIBUTING.md).

-This project is open source and we welcome contributions of all kinds:
+This project is open source and we welcome contributions of all kinds, but mostly by:

 - adding course material
 - typos